-1. The TEC may impose a civil penalty of not more than \$5,000 or triple the amount at issue under a law administered and enforced by the TEC, whichever amount is more, for a delay in complying with a TEC order or for violation of a law administered and enforced by the TEC.
+- 1. The TEC may impose a civil penalty of not more than \$5,000 or triple the amount at issue under a law administered and enforced by the TEC, whichever amount is more, for a delay in complying with a TEC order or for violation of a law administered and enforced by the TEC.
 Tex.
-Gov't Code § 571.173.

-2. The TEC shall consider the following factors in assessing a sanction: 1) the seriousness of the violation, including the nature, circumstances, consequences, extent and gravity of the violation; 2) the history and extent of previous violations; 3) the demonstrated good faith of the violator, including actions taken to rectify the consequences of the violation; 4) the penalty necessary to deter future violations, and 5) any other matters that justice may require.
-Id. § 571.177.
+Gov't Code § 571.173. - 2.
+The TEC shall consider the following factors in assessing a sanction: 1) the seriousness of the violation, including the nature, circumstances, consequences, extent and gravity of the violation; 2) the history and extent of previous violations; 3) the demonstrated good faith of the violator, including actions taken to rectify the consequences of the violation; 4) the penalty necessary to deter future violations, and 5) any other matters that justice may require.
+Id. § 571.177. - 3.
+Although the amount at issue in this case is substantial, there are mitigating factors that warrant a reduced penalty.
+To start, based on the respondent's statements to TEC staff and PAC email communications, the respondent did not have firsthand knowledge of the PAC's activity, but had to rely on information from Ms. Schwope in order to complete the PAC's reports.
+Furthermore, it appears that Ms. Schwope was the person responsible for accepting contributions and making expenditures on the PAC's behalf.
+The emails also show that the PAC did not notify the respondent of the 8-day pre-election report filing deadline until the day the report was due, which was only 10 days after the respondent agreed to serve as treasurer.
+In fact, the respondent did not receive the login information for the TEC filing system from the former treasurer until the day of the filing deadline.
+Ultimately, the respondent's liability in this complaint stems from his title as PAC treasurer.

-- 3. As previously discussed, the respondent was acting as the PAC's treasurer and, therefore, is liable for the reporting violations alleged in the complaint.
-To start, the respondent was an authorized signatory on the PAC's bank account and the PAC's bank records show that the respondent signed all of the checks issued by the PAC indicating that the respondent was authorizing and making political expenditures on the PAC's behalf.
-Additionally, email correspondence obtained by TEC staff shows that the respondent was the individual keeping track of the PAC's political contributions and political expenditures.
-Therefore, although the respondent may not have been named as the PAC's treasurer, the respondent had authority over the PAC's finances and through her actions she assumed the role of PAC treasurer. - 4.
-A substantial penalty is warranted in this case due to the seriousness of the violations.
-Overall, the respondent failed to report at least \$67,810.40 in political and non-political expenditures, over-reported the PAC's political contributions during the 8-day pre-election reporting period by \$19,909.99, and under-reported the total amount of political contributions accepted by the PAC during the July 2021 semiannual reporting period by \$32,210.
-Furthermore, the PAC accepted approximately \$35,300 in political contributions and spent \$67,810.40 in political expenditures without a campaign treasurer appointment in effect.
-Given the significant amount of money at issue in this case and the fact that the measure supported by the PAC passed, there was great harm to disclosure and public transparency. - 5.
-However, the civil penalty amount is mitigated by the fact that the respondent made the effort to correct the PAC's reports.
-Although it took the respondent several months to do so, the respondent did inform TEC staff after the fact that during this time her family experienced a death and illness, which consumed much of her time. - 6.
-After considering the nature and circumstances of the violations described under Section III and the sanction necessary to deter future violations, the TEC imposes a \$2,500 civil penalty.
-The respondent must pay the \$2,500 civil penalty by the date of this order and agreed resolution.
-If the respondent does not pay the \$2,500 civil penalty by the date of the order and agreed resolution, the matter of the collection of the civil penalty will be referred to the Office of the Attorney General of Texas.
+- 4. The respondent also has no prior history and fully cooperated with TEC staff in order to resolve this complaint. - 5.
+After considering the nature and circumstances of the violations described under Section III, the respondent's interactions with TEC staff, and the fact that he has no prior violations, the TEC imposes a \$1,500 civil penalty.
+The respondent must pay the \$1,500 civil penalty by the date of this order and agreed resolution.
+If the respondent does not pay the \$1,500 civil penalty by the date of the order and agreed resolution, the civil penalty will increase to \$2,500 and the matter of the collection of the civil penalty will be referred to the Office of the Attorney General of Texas.

-FS 124 3111/24